MaRNEW/Output_Documents/6077_mail_discussion.md

 The MaRNEW mailing list discussion highlighted some solutions which exist currently.

 * Android's [requestBandwidthUpdate](http://developer.android.com/reference/android/net/ConnectivityManager.html#requestBandwidthUpdate) is coming up in Android M as an API of exposing available capacity on the radio downlink
+* (Pacing) Will even the beest possible signal coming from the RAN be effectively used by a TCP sender?
+  * In LTE it's probably latency variability that impacts the most TCP.
+Even with zero packet loss rate thanks to link adaptation, poor ACK clocking caused by the latency would augment TCP burstiness.
+This can bring buffer losses that could be avoided by simply pacing TCP on the sender side.
+    * It may be counter-intuitive but link adaptation could help avoid channel losses,  augment latency variability causes buffer losses.
+    * Pacing is hard to implement but can be simpler than closed loop protocols based on complex feedback.
+    * Also TCP pacing over LTE would not suffer from the known fairness issues as buffers for different UEs aren't shared in the tower.
+    * No-one believed pacing is being used at a TCP layer, but RSSI and other signal parameters such as RSSI/RSRP are being used for interface/network selection or in connection manager type applications.
+* (Heuristics) From an application point of view, parameters such as Jitter, Latency and Delay parameters (based on some explicit measurements) on an access link are used to some extent; if it is then this may be a proprietary art and there may be good amount of heuristics involved in such calculations.
+* (Signal Strength Parameters) Some popular end-points do make use of signal strength parameters, not at the application level but for network selection; such as performing an handover between two access points, when the RSSI differential between those adjacent AP’s is below a certain threshold, or a mobile router's selection of an egress link (LTE or Wi-Fi) based on these parameters.
+* (Channel Quality Indicator) A recent paper from Andreas (Google) and UCSD folks proposed a [channel quality indicator (CQI)](http://static.googleusercontent.com/media/research.google.com/en//pubs/archive/43311.pdf) based cross-layer congestion control for cellular networks.
+  * TCP pacing with rate inferred from the feedback.
+Pacing is implemented usingtoken bucket rate limitation.
+  * Performance could be good by just pacing at the Ack clock rate.
+This is not explored in this paper but if so the implementation would not require any feedback from the RAN.
+* CDN metadata exchange idea where a CDN and content provider exchanges metadata for radio network information.

 ### References